William Wan is a China correspondent for The Washington Post, based in Beijing and Shanghai.

 He has been writing about China since 2010 and now serves as the Post’s China correspondent in Beijing.

 For his work examining the unintended consequences of Communist Party policies on Chinese families, Boston University presented Wan with the 2014 Hugo Shong Award.
-His coverage of government abuses also won the 18th Human Rights Award for Features from Amnesty International and the Foreign Correspondents’ Club in Hong Kong and was awarded the 2014 Winner for General Excellence by the Asian American Journalists Association.
+His coverage of government abuses also won the 18th Human Rights Award for Features from Amnesty International and the Foreign Correspondents’ Club in Hong Kong and the 2014 Award for Excellence by the Asian American Journalists Association.